 - Will the current water supply lines and drainage be able to handle a new bathroom or kitchen?

 - Will you make changes to the HVAC system?

-- Will the current electrical system be OK with the additional load of the finished basement?
+- Will the current electrical system function properly with the additional load of the finished basement?

 - What are the best ways to save money on this project?

-Deciding to take on a basement finishing project while staying within your budget can be a daunting process.
-Here are some frequently asked questions about basement finishing costs to help guide you in your decisions.
+Deciding to take on a basement finishing project while staying within a budget can be a daunting process.
+Here are some frequently asked questions about basement finishing costs to help guide homeowners in their decision-making.

 A basement remodel ranges between $11,000 and $30,000 depending on the materials, size, layout, and purpose of the space.
-If you want to change it into an apartment with a laundry room and kitchenette, the price can skyrocket to over $63,000.
+If the homeowner wants to change it into an apartment with a laundry room and kitchenette, the price can skyrocket to over $63,000.

 Q. Do I need a permit for finishing my basement?

 Yes, in most cases a permit is required to finish a basement.
 Any home improvement project that entails plumbing, doing electrical work, or turning a basement into a livable space requires a permit.
 A licensed contractor can advise the homeowner on whether their basement finishing project will require a permit and will be able to acquire the necessary paperwork on the homeowner’s behalf.

 Q. How much does it cost to add a bathroom in a basement?

 On average, the cost to finish a basement with a bathroom is around $15,000.
 For luxury or high-end fixtures, that cost could jump as high as $90,000.